• Skip to primary navigation

 Slice your eggplant into rounds, dredge in rice flour or cornflour, then dip in a shallow bowl of iced water, let the water drain off, then fry in a large frypan with hot oil until golden (we use a mix of olive and canola oil or avocado oil).
 Voila, perfectly crisp and golden eggplant!

-Make ahead Tips and meal prep
+Make Shead Tips and Meal Prep

 • Don’t waste the stems of your broccoli they are just as tasty as the florets if they are prepared correctly.
 Cut off the very end of the stem and discard, then peel the outer skins and cut into bite-sized pieces.